 Hugo co-authored Beauty, Disrupted – the autobiography of famed supermodel Carré Otis, published in October 2011 by HarperCollins.

 Since 2004, he has blogged at http://hugoschwyzer.net/

-Hugo lives with his wife Eira and their two children, Heloise and David, in Los Angeles.
+Hugo lives in Los Angeles, California with his wife Eira.
+They have two children, Heloise and David.